-No doubt about it, sleepovers are super fun…until your kid is the last one awake!
+No doubt about it, sleepovers are super fun … until your kid can’t sleep and is the last one awake!
 There’s nothing worse than being in a strange house, probably on a strange floor, with a bunch of other kids who are snoozing away.
-If your child has trouble sleeping in different places, these three ideas will help her get some shut-eye before the sun comes up (and P.S. they totally work at home too):
+If your child has trouble sleeping in different places, these three ideas will help her get some shut-eye before the sun comes up (and P.S. these life skills totally work at home too):

 PACK A SLEEPOVER RESCUE KIT It should include: